BenBrewster/BenBrewster.github.io/Publications.md

 HASSANZADEH, Mohammed, JAHANGIRI, Narges, BREWSTER, Ben (2013).
 "A Conceptual Framework For Information Security Awareness, Assessment, and Training." in (eds) Babak AKHGAR and Hamid ARABNIA, Emerging Trends in ICT Security.

+## _Theses_

+BREWSTER, Ben (2019).
+Modern slavery in the UK: the role and impact of multi-agency collaboration.
+Doctoral, Sheffield Hallam University.

 [back](./)